BSc Environmental Science

 The course combines biology, chemistry, geology, and social science to address environmental challenges.
 Students learn about climate change, pollution control, and sustainable development throughout the program.
 Herein, we will discuss the major aspects of this particular course and what it entails.

-The BSc Environmental Science is typically offered as a 3-4 year degree program, depending on the location of study as well as the nature of the course objectives.
+The BSc Environmental Science is typically offered as a 3-year program in India and 3–4 years program in abroad, depending on the country/university.
 As it is a bachelor’s level course, the curriculum focuses not only on core environment-related subjects but also on basic geography, physical and earth sciences, etc.

 Course LevelUndergraduate